 Growing up, I hated gardening.
 Mostly because “gardening” was pretty much limited to weeding the family vegetable patch in the 110-in-the-shade heat of the Southern Utah.
 It wasn’t until I landed in a New York City apartment with roof access that I converted.
 (Imagine a warmed-in-the-sun cherry tomato, plucked from a plant you’ve grown from seed.
 You brush the Upper West Side dust off on your sleeve, pop it into your mouth, and the flavor explodes while you look out over the rooftops of the world.
 Who can resist that??)
 Since then, I’ve grown herbs on a fire escape in Carroll Gardens, peonies and peppers and peaches in a big back yard in Cobble Hill, and now I’m at work on a new terrace garden in Dumbo.
 I also went full-on plant nerd and earned my Certificate in Horticulture from the Brooklyn Botanic Garden.

 I graduated with a B.A. in English from Harvard and an MFA in Creative Writing from Oregon State, so when I take off the garden gloves I’m a freelance writer with a fiction writing habit, or vice versa.
-My first novel, Ten Girls To Watch, will be out this July.
-(It took a lot of restraint not to include an exclamation point there).
+My first novel, Ten Girls To Watch, was published in July 2013 and I’m currently working on my second novel.
 I’ve also written for magazines and websites including Glamour, Fitness, Ladies Home Journal, and Garden Design, and my short fiction has been published in Slice Magazine, Soon Quarterly, on Anderbo.com, and in the Above Ground anthology.